johnson442/custom-zyxel-firmware/README.md

 sudo docker run -it --security-opt label:disable --name vmg-build -v "$(pwd)":/tmp/mount vmg-lucid
 ```

+During docker image build on such systems warnings can be ignored.

 To run the container again at a later date:

 ```